• home

 Location : Siem Reap

 Take a bicycle ride into the countryside.
 The ride is easy and takes mostly shady roads through local villages.
 Along the way, stop to experience rice paper making, fruit drying and preparation, production of the famous prahok (fish paste) and rice wine making at local homes.
 Finish up at the best Kralan (sticky rice in bamboo) stall in the district.
 After, you’ll head to Siem Reap via private vehicle.
-When you arrive, head out for a street food tour with your local leader, tasting local dishes such as grilled fish or spicy fried chicken.
+When you arrive, head out for a street food tour with your local leader, tasting grilled fish or spicy fried chicken.
 Enjoy the atmosphere along the riverbank as the sun goes down, then head to a cocktail class and tasting.
 As you taste local liqueurs and snacks made with Cambodian herbs, mango and ginger, you’ll also learn how to make three popular cocktails.
 Later, maybe ask your leader for the spots to keep the party going.

 Day :7